Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 ### Memory
 [Top](#go-big "Top")<br>
-I am creating the list ([]) img_565 early on and keeping it in scope so we don't fragment RAM by allocating/deallocating it over and over.
+I create the list ([]) img_565 early on and keep it in scope so we don't fragment RAM by allocating/deallocating it over and over.
 - This retains the 16-bit pixel information of the current background image.
 That will be a handy thing to have around as we move the snow sprites around.
-- This seems to be working - see below.
+- This seems to be working - no RAM crashes - see below.

-### 01 - Test of Memory Usage Robustness
+#### 01 - Test of Memory Usage Robustness
 [Top](#go-big "Top")<br>
 My hope is that by starting with this code which is closer to the metal, I can avoid the memory problems I had with the TFT-Gizmo version.
 - The problem with debugging the TFT-Gizmo version is my lack of background knowledge in the display routines used.
 I was just using a shotgun approach to debug it.
 Admittedly I did find some issues and got it to last through 5 background changes instead of 2, but eventually I just used the reboot option.